 - Water decreases the stability of both soil types, water:

 - weakens the electrical bonds in cohesive soils

 Non-cohesive soils are solid particles varying from sand to gravel to rocks and shale.
-Their stability is based on friction which in turn is based on roughness and angularity of the particles.
+Their stability is based on friction which in turn is based on the roughness and angularity of the particles.
 The more rounded the particles the less stable they are.
-Angularity and water level is really the only thing that sets Type B and Type C soils apart.
-Rounded particles are the result of rock tumbling which is common with water washed soils in stream beds and on beaches.
+Angularity and the water level is really the only thing that sets Type B and Type C soil apart.
+Rounded particles are the result of rock tumbling which is common with water-washed soils in stream beds and on beaches.

 The physical impact or result of the classification is shown in the following figures.
 Figure 1 is OSHA Type A. Figure 2 is Type B and Figure 3 is Type C. Essentially each soil type is approximately twice as weak as the one before or has approximately twice the impact on the shoring resistance forces required.

 Soil Load Indicators, A-25, B-45, C-80